gkswns95/hybrid-imputation/README.md

 We have implemented codes to analyze imputation performance through the visualization of imputed trajectories.
 After running the evaluation code, please run the “Performance Analysis” code block in the `model_eval.ipynb`.

 - **Animating imputed trajectories**
     - First, we have implemented an animation tool based on the [ballradar](https://github.com/pientist/ballradar) code.
-This code is implemented in 'datatools/trace_animator.py'.
-To produce the animation results, please run the Animation code block in the model.ipynb code.
+This code is implemented in `datatools/trace_animator.py`.
+To reproduce the animation results, please run the Animation code block in the `model_eval.ipynb`.
 The example below shows the animation results for soccer dataset.The ground-truth of the players' trajectories is represented as circles with numbers, whereas the imputed trajectories are represented as circles with bounding boxes.
 Additionally, the numbers on top of the bounding boxes indicate the error between the correct and predicted trajectories, calculated as the L2-distance.
       - Example of animation result (Soccer)
       	![soccer_example](img/soccer_example.gif)<br>